Italian Studies (2020 - 2022)

 Topics in Italian Literature

-ITAL-UA 285 Offered every two to three years.
+ITAL-UA 285 Offered every one to two years.
 4 points.

 ITAL UA 300 Offered periodically.
 Falkoff.
 4 points.

 Close reading of novels, interviews, and essays by Ferrante.
 Engaging with Sianne Ngai, Elspeth Probyn, Lauren Berlant and others, we consider the political and aesthetic implications of ugly and opaque emotions like irritation, envy, disgust, and shame.
 We also study major influences, both writers Ferrante cites frequently in interviews—Adriana Cavarero, Carla Lonzi, Luisa Muraro, and Elsa Morante—as well as those she tends to refrain from naming—Christa Wolf and Ingeborg Bachmann.

 Italian American Life in Literature

 ITAL-UA 724 Identical to ENGL-UA 724.
 Offered every spring.
 Hendin.
 4 points.